thegambler111/CoolObsVault/01_Experience/IoT/MQTT/MQTT Master class/Section 5_Quality of service/Section 5_Quality of service.md

 	- The delivery guarantee is achieved by a 4 part handshake
 - This is the slowest method
 - 4 part handshake:
-	- Publisher -> BrokerPublish with QoS 2
+	- Publisher -> Broker: Publish with QoS 2
+	- Broker -> Publisher: PubRec
+	- Publisher -> Broker: PubRel
+	- Broker -> Subscriber: Publish
+	- Broker -> Publisher: PubComp
+- Usage:
+	- Message delivery is critical
+	- Duplicate delivery can harm the system
+	- For Mission critical application

+## QoS of publish and subcribe:
+- QoS of subscribe message <= QoS of publish message
+- Example:
-	-
+	- If Subscribe with QoS=1
+		- If Publish message is in QoS=0
+			- -> Subscribe message is in QoS=0
+		- If Publish message is in QoS=1 or 2
+			- -> Subscribe message is in QoS=1

 #
 ---
 - Status: #done
 - Tags: #mqtt
 - References:
 	- [Source]()
 - Related: